PROCESS & POLICIES

 It’s a pretty intense experience, both for the client and for me.
 The result: clients often say that they’ve learned a lot about how to think about their own background and experience, and about how to present it to prospective employers and respond to questions during interviews.
 Think of it as a highly individualized coaching session focused on how to present your background.
 One client called it “résumé therapy.”
 (Here’s some more of the feedback from my clients about the interviews.)

 During the interview, I dig for professional background that is relevant to the concerns of all your prospects, and shows the full range of your most important abilities and knowledge, so that the résumé will ring multiple bells with any employer.
 I look for information that will position you for your specific objectives.
-I look for facts and stories that create a vivid, realistically detailed picture, so the employer can see you exercising those same skills to meet new challenges.
+I look for facts and stories that create a vivid and realistic picture, in a few words, so the employer can see you exercising those same skills to meet new challenges.

 I’ll also pay special attention to any aspect of your background that might raise doubts in an employer’s mind.
 It’s surprising how often these can be cleared up by presenting them in the right factual perspective, without hiding or stretching anything—sometimes, in fact, with a little additional information somewhere in the résumé.

-Some of your answers will point me in directions I hadn’t anticipated when preparing for the interview—and I make sure too follow these up.
+Some of your answers will point me in directions I hadn’t anticipated when preparing for the interview—and I make sure to follow these up.
 Then I develop the information strategy for the résumé.

 This is not the generic pre-scripted interview that “interview-based” resume services typically offer, determined by a one-size-fits-all generic information strategy. (“2 key projects, 2 key accomplishments,” and so on).
 I ask questions—lots of questions—the others don’t even think of.
 I spend serious time thinking about which questions are needed for your project.